Etch E-sign

 Encrypting data payloads

 If you are working with sensitive data, you can encrypt the data that fills your PDFs.
-Setup an RSA keypair, then encrypt the data
+Set up an RSA keypair, then encrypt the data

 key's JSON string with your public key.
 You can use our node encryption library.